 Step 1 – Position yourself where you need to be.
 The best position to be in is to be running at speed and have the defender at your side or slightly behind you.
-This will make the trick mush more effective and throw the defender off balance.
+This will make the trick much more effective and throw the defender off balance.

 Step 2 – Use your right foot to chop to the left and your left foot to chop to the right.
-Using the opposite foot to the direction you want the ball to go will achieve the outcome you are looking for.
+Using the opposite foot from the direction you want the ball to go will achieve the outcome you are looking for.
 Your right foot will push the ball to the left and the left foot will push the ball to the right.